Magnesium hydroxide

-Magnesium hydroxide is the inorganic compound with the chemical formula Mg(OH)2.
+Magnesium hydroxide is an inorganic compound with the chemical formula Mg(OH)2.
 It occurs in nature as the mineral brucite.
 It is a white solid with low solubility in water (K_{sp} = 5.61e-12).
 Magnesium hydroxide is a common component of antacids, such as milk of magnesia.

 Preparation

 Treating the solution of different soluble magnesium salts with alkaline water induces the precipitation of the solid hydroxide Mg(OH)2: